chiscookeke11/ReFarm/README.md

 ## 💡 Solution

-ObodoFarm is a **Farmer Cooperative-as-a-Service** that digitizes trust, aggregates supply, and unlocks working capital for smallholders through:
+Refarm is a **Farmer Cooperative-as-a-Service** that digitizes trust, aggregates supply, and unlocks working capital for smallholders through:

 - **On-chain governance** for transparent cooperative decision-making
 - **Tokenized pre-sales** and provenance tracking